PTCL: Wireless

 PTCL also offers TDD-LTE based Wireless Broadband under the 'CharJi' brand name with coverage in over 70 cities.
 Service is only available through their provided mobile hotspot device.

 PTCL announced the termination of CharJi services across several cities in Pakistan effective 30 June 2024.
 Existing customers are being given an option to migrate to Ufone.

 Ufone is a wholly owned subsidiary of PTCL, it also the fourth and the smallest cellular provider in mainland Pakistan.
-It provides GSM, HSPA+ and LTE services over the 900, 1800 and 2100 MHz bands.
+It provides GSM and LTE services over the 900, 1800 and 2100 MHz bands.

 Television

 In addition to voice and data services, PTCL also offers digital TV services based on DVB-IPTV under PTCL Smart TV brand name.
 PTCL users can also stream live TV using the Smart TV smartphone application.

 Anti-competitive practices

 PTCL has faced allegations and rulings related to anti-competitive practices over the years, especially in the Islamabad-Rawalpindi region and in its broader telecom operations.

 In 2006, PTCL cut Nayatel's E1 link at a colocation site despite Nayatel fulfilling its interconnect agreement obligations.

 In November 2010, LINKdotNET (part of Mobilink, now Jazz) and Micronet Broadband (then trading as Nayatel) filed complaints alleging PTCL overcharged bandwidth to competing ISPs while subsidizing its own DSL tariffs to undercut rivals.

 In 2016, PTCL and Bahria Town tried to block ISPs from deploying fiber infrastructure in Bahria Town, effectively preserving a monopoly in that locality.
 The Competition Commission of Pakistan issued a show-cause notice, levied a PKR 2 million fine on Bahria Town, and ordered it to allow ISPs including Nayatel to lay fiber networks.

 On 14 February 2024, Nayatel lodged a complaint with the Pakistan Telecommunication Authority (PTA), alleging that PTCL blocked its IP traffic after Nayatel changed its bandwidth sourcing model to purchase from authorized resellers (such as Telenor Pakistan and Zong CMPak), hence bypassing direct PTCL bandwidth contracts.
 PTCL reportedly refused to route Nayatel's traffic when bandwidth was purchased via resellers.

 In more recent scrutiny, the Competition Appellate Tribunal upheld CCP's earlier ruling against PTCL and other Long Distance International (LDI) operators regarding the International Clearing House (ICH) arrangement (2012), which had centralized inbound international calls via PTCL's gateway.
 The Tribunal reduced the penalty rate to 2 % of turnover from ICH operations but confirmed its anti-competitive nature.

 As of September 2025, the CCP has publicly accused PTCL of withholding data, delaying disclosures, and blocking regulatory scrutiny during the PTCL-Telenor merger process claiming that PTCL has a pattern of challenging PTA decisions in court, delaying interconnect obligations, and abusing dominance in multiple telecom segments.
 Furthermore, CCP announced recovery of Rs 495 million in penalties from PTCL and LINKdotNET in the ICH case of which Rs 458 million was from PTCL, confirming enforcement of its antitrust rulings.